There are Ego keywords and Money keywords…can you tell the difference?

 Research, Research And More Research

-Then we look in depth at the top 30 Search Engine Result web sites for each set of broad keywords and drill down to each web site’s specific landing pages (pages created to capture and convert visitors), looking for extensions to the two and three keyword sets…the “money” keywords…piggy-backing on the work your competitors have already completed.
+Then they look in depth at the top 30 Search Engine Result web sites for each set of broad keywords and drill down to each web site’s specific landing pages (pages created to capture and convert visitors), looking for extensions to the two and three keyword sets…the “money” keywords…piggy-backing on the work your competitors have already completed.